bbitmaster/clippysync/README.md

 ClippySync will start running and will continuously sync clipboards between the machines specified in the configuration file.
 Whenever you copy something to the clipboard on one machine, it will be automatically shared with the other machines.

 To stop ClippySync, press `Ctrl+C` in the terminal.
+The program will exit gracefully.

 ## Command-line Options